Thursday, January 31, 2013

 Tuesday, January 15, 2013

-When Daddy is gone
+When Daddy is Gone

 When Dad dies, the house will belong to the four girls.
 To help Claudia, he put in his will that she gets to stay in the house for as long as she wants.
 I think this is the right decision.
 Some of the foggy areas will be when there are major repairs to be made to the house, or who should pay the taxes.
 Dad said some things are POD “Payable on Death” to Claudia, and some things will be POD to the four girls.